MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 ### Dynamic Management Views (DMVs)

 Some [DMVs](/analysis-services/instances/use-dynamic-management-views-dmvs-to-monitor-analysis-services) that work in AAS aren't accessible in Power BI Premium because they require Analysis Services server-admin permissions.
-Power BI has workspace roles, but no workspace role includes Analysis Services server-admin permissions.
+Power BI has workspace roles, but there isn't a workspace role that relates to Analysis Services server-admin permissions.

 ### PowerShell